laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 As a result, configuring access control between environments is impossible.
 The AWS IAM policy responsible for pushing changes up to our backend (S3) can't distinguish between production and staging since both are contained in one file.

-Using modules, I could create two separate `.tfstate` files for the two environments.
+Using modules, creating two separate `.tfstate` files for the two environments was possible.
+In effect, this meant managing two stacks that both reference the same module.
-This meant access control between the two environments was possible via AWS IAM policies allowing permissions to read/push to one `.tfstate` and not the other.
+And so, access control between the two environments is possible via AWS IAM policies allowing permissions to read/push to one `.tfstate` and not the other.

 ### Developer experience

 With workspaces, what workspace you're in while doing dev work isn't immediately apparent - it's context you have to maintain as a developer.
 And so, I knew it was only a matter of time before I'd push a change to production instead of staging while doing dev work.
 Particularly if I had stepped away from the project for a matter of months.
+Tooling might exist to remediate this but I did not explore further.

 With modules, I would have environments separated into folders with their respective `.tfstate`.
-So, `cd`ing into the wrong folder was less likely (famous last words).
+So, the environment you're working within is more explicit.

 ### Effort involved